sergei-mironov/litrepl/paper/md/paper.md

 alongside client-server interactions between the web server and user browser.

 We believe that reproducibility is crucial in the Literate Computing framework, enhancing communication among dispersed researchers.
-However, as noted by [@Dolstra2010], we argue that this challenge exceeds the capacity of a single system, needing operating system-level solutions.
-Inspired by [@Vallet2022], we introduce *Litrepl*, which enables REPL-style editing by integrating with existing editors and formats, and reduces hidden state variables in a compact codebase.
+However, as illustrated by [@Dolstra2010], we argue that this challenge exceeds the capacity of a single system, needing operating system-level solutions.
+Following [@Vallet2022], we introduce *Litrepl*, which enables REPL-style editing by integrating with existing editors and formats, and reduces hidden state variables in a compact codebase.
 Litrepl uses bidirectional text streams for inter-process communication and